srirangav/Hash/README.txt

 Installation:

-Copy Hash.app to /Applications (or whereever you prefer)
+Copy Hash.app to /Applications (or wherever you prefer)